marsupialtail/sparsednn/README.md

 **

 Fast sparse deep learning on CPUs.
 This is the kernel library generator described in the paper: https://arxiv.org/abs/2101.07948
+My other repo on sparse deep learning on GPUs: https://github.com/marsupialtail/gpu-sparsert.
+Will merge at some point when I'm feeling less lazy.

 Python API: python fastsparse.py.
 Minimal required dependencies.
 Should work anywhere.